You can still remember the first days your small business was in operation.

 What Is It?

-HubSpot is another top CRM software.
 Founded in 2006 by Dharmesh Shah and Brian Halligan, it’s fair to say HubSpot is a popular CRM option on the market.
-Although their products are very expensive, HubSpot does offer its CRM free to all users.
+Although their CRM-related products are costly, HubSpot’s CRM is actually free for everyone to use.

-Here’s a closer look at the features your small business could utilize with HubSpot’s free CRM:
+Here’s a closer look at the features your small business could utilize with HubSpot CRM:

-- Tracking prospects: Learn more about the leads who could potentially become customers with prospects tracking.
+- Tracking prospects: Learn more about the leads that could become customers with Hubspot CRM prospect tracking.

-- Pipeline management: HubSpot’s reporting dashboard keeps all members of your sales team clued into the progress of the pipeline.
+- Pipeline management: HubSpot’s reporting dashboard keeps all members of your sales team on the same page while also offering essential metrics.
 This includes features such as deal tracking and insights.

 - Seventh Sense